Let’s explore Korea’s relationship with Hawai’i. This post comes as I leave Korea to return to the US.

 Hula is a sacred practice.
 Hula praises Hawaiian gods, our ancestors, and therefore, nature as well.
 Thus it would be inappropriate to wear hula outfits and hanbok for Halloween because these are not costumes.
 Koreans wear hanbok for special occasions and in significant places.
 You will often find hanbok rental shops near palaces in Korea, where the shop keeper can help foreigners wear hanbok correctly.
 Your entrance fee to palaces is often waved if you are wearing a hanbok.
 On the other hand, Hawaiians have protocols and behavioral expectations for those who take on the honor of perpetuating the knowledge of hula.

-Pacific Connections
+9) Pacific Connections

-As an educator, my 9th and 10th grade curriculum, required students to select cultures around the Pacific Ocean to compare to Hawaiian culture.
+As an educator, my 9th and 10th grade curriculum required students to select cultures around the Pacific Ocean to compare to Hawaiian culture.
 Eventually, as we watched the Hokule’a circumnavigate the world in 2014, this unit expanded to include other cultures around the world. https://www.hokulea.com/worldwide-voyage/ The goal of this unit emphasized that we all have more in common than we may realize and, through those shared commonalities, perhaps we can also find resolutions for our differences and global solutions for our seemingly isolated concerns.

 My family cherished our short three-year stay in Korea.
-And while I was accustomed to the food and language, coming from Hawai’i, I have grown to love so much more about this unique culture and nation that is so much more than what one may glean from Hallyu.
+While I was accustomed to the food and language, coming from Hawai’i, I have grown to love so much more about this unique culture and nation that is so much more than what one may glean from Hallyu.
 Don’t get me wrong, I have long enjoyed the psychological thrillers of Park Chan-wook; I couldn’t help being swept up in the adventures of “Extraordinary Attorney Woo Young Woo”; and my little one often requests Black Pink songs, while we are driving around Korea.
 However, the screen doesn’t fully translate the magnificence of watching the sunset from Kkotji Beach, sitting in any one of Korea’s remarkable cafes and enjoying a unique signature drink, and the picture-painting-like landscapes of farmlands, mountain views, or seasonal flowers.
 While we long to return to my home, Hawai’i, Korea will always have a place in our hearts.

 Reading recommendations